-You won’t believe that this simple rice pilaf is made primarily with one secret ingredient: Cauliflower!
+You won’t believe that the base for this cauliflower rice pilaf is made entirely from riced cauliflower!
 It’s unbelievably fluffy and jam-packed with tender broccoli, crunchy almonds and soft golden raisins.
-Serve with roast chicken or fish for a healthy dinner or lunch.

 As you may have guessed by now, the “rice” part of this pilaf is actually cauliflower all ground up into rice-shaped pieces and pretending to be legit rice.